zmikez/The_IT_Guide/README.md

 __VERY IMPORTANT__

 👉🏻These are all generalizations but generalizations based on the observation of and the simplification of facts.
-Sure, there are exceptions but for every 100 people that think that they are an exception of the rule, 99 are wrong and that 1 that is correct is probably wrong too.
+Sure, there are exceptions but for every 100 people that think that they are an exception of the rule, 99 are wrong and that 1 that is correct is probably wrong too.👈🏻

+👆🏻Come back and read this OFTEN.👆🏻

 ## Leave Your Feelings at the Door
 This is a harsh look at various topics.
 If you are easily offended; You are not ready.